gertingold/tools4scicomp/manuscript/git.rst

    origin  ssh://git@localhost:30022/gert/example.git (push)

-These lines tell us that the developer's repository ``example`` on the remote server is availabel for read and write under the name ``origin``.
+These lines tell us that the developer's repository ``example`` on the remote server is available for read and write under the name ``origin``.
 However, we also need access to the repository usually referred to as ``upstream``.
 This can be achieved by telling Git about this remote repository::